Emergency vehicle lighting: Colombia

 Under Colombian law, emergency vehicles are authorized to use lights and siren to demand priority in traffic.
 However, rather unusually, it is not specified what types of lights and sirens can be used.
 Since emergency vehicles are usually imported from other parts of the world, one can see a great variety of light colors and siren types in Colombia.
 Since most law enforcement duties are consolidated in the National Police, there is some uniformity in police vehicles.
 Until the early 1990s, these police vehicles were equipped with yellow lights, although today they are equipped with a single red and blue LED lightbar on the roof, and sometimes supplementary red, white, and blue grille lights.
 Other, more minor law enforcement vehicles (Military Police, CTI, UNP) generally follow the same scheme.

 Fire trucks are generally imported from the US, and therefore primarily use red lights although European-style fire trucks with blue lights can sometimes be seen and, more rarely, yellow lights as in Spain.

 Like the US, ambulance service in Colombia is often contracted out to private companies, and some hospitals operate their own ambulance services.
 These different services outfit their vehicles differently, so there is little uniformity.
 Also, many ambulances are imported from other countries and retain the lighting schemes of their country of origin.
 Most ambulances use red or red and white light combinations.
 However, ambulances operated by the National Police and the Army are equipped with red and blue lights.
 Some ambulances can be seen with green lights, meaning they were imported from Argentina where ambulances always use green lights.
 Others still can be seen with yellow lights, like in Spain.

 As in most of the world, utility vehicles usually use flashing yellow/amber lights.

 Although only emergency and utility vehicles are allowed to display flashing colored lights, this law is usually not enforced and it is common to see private vehicles customized with colored lights.
 Taxis commonly display flashing blue lights as decoration, although some taxi drivers install sirens onto their vehicles in order to get around traffic.
 Many busetas (the traditional, unregulated bus systems in many urban areas) and chivas (rural, informal, public buses) also display colorful flashing lights.

 Czech Republic

-Special audible warning device (siren) supplemented with special warning in blue color can be fitted to vehicles.
-Specifically vehicles classified for primary emergency services (state police, fire brigades (including volunteer departments), EMS vehicles) can use from September 2018 combination of red and blue lights while following 1:1 ratio.
-Internal protocols of police and fire brigade force either red on the left side or alternating red and blue when dual-color lightbars are used.
-EMS agencies can choose the side of red freely.
+Emergency vehicles are permitted to display blue or combination of blue and red emergency lights and an audible warning signal (such as a siren) pursuant to § 41 of Act No. 361/2000, which grants them the ability to ignore certain traffic laws.

-White flashing light can be used as minor supplementary color in lightbars and must face forward.
+Combination of blue and red lights and sirens can be fitted to vehicles classified for primary emergency services, as follows: